garrett-rh/linuxthekernel.io/content/UserDrivenDesign.md

 # User-Driven Design (UDD)

+*Bear with me as this is one of my first real blog posts.
+I'm still figuring out my style and how to make this intelligible.*

 One of my favorite ways to design a product is user-driven.
 I've found success in designing my software with the end user directly in mind.
 This design methodology is handy when creating a product for highly technical individuals.